klinge/zaptec-chargereport/README.md

 ## Requirements
 - Python 3.10+
 - Zaptec API credentials
-- SMTP server for email distribution
+- SMTP server credentials for email distribution

 ## Configuration
 Create a `.env` file with the following variables: